 April 09, 2015

-- Over-the-counter medications.
-Wart medications and patches are available at drugstores.
-You can use them to treat warts at home.
-For common warts, look for a solution or patch containing 17 percent salicylic acid.
+- Peeling medicine (salicylic acid).
+Nonprescription wart removal products such as salicylic acid are available as a patch or a liquid.
+For common warts, look for a 17 percent salicylic acid solution or a 15 percent patch.
 These products require daily use, often for a few weeks.
-For best results, soak your wart in warm water for 10 to 20 minutes before applying a solution or patch, and file away any dead skin with a nail file or pumice stone between treatments.
+For best results, soak your wart in warm water for 10 to 20 minutes before applying the medication.
+File away any dead skin with a disposable emery board or a pumice stone between treatments.

 You Are ...
 The Campaign for Mayo Clinic